krambuhl/scale-unit/README.md

 ### Unwrapping a scale

-A scale is an inermediate value that can be unwrapped into a string that can be sent to a tool like [Radium](https://github.com/FormidableLabs/radium).
+As an intermediate value, a scale can be unwrapped into a string that can used with a tool like [Radium](https://github.com/FormidableLabs/radium).

 ```js
 const wrapper = {